 For Young Professionals, attending the movie with their partner is the most noted way to attending the movie theater.
 This leaves a large opportunity for Cinemark to take advantage of “date night” deals and offers such as BOGO or combos.
 This can be done in conjunction with the weekday evening show times to take advantage of two natural trends of this age bucket.

-Conclusion

-Young Professionals are the most important demographic in most industries and the movie theater industry is no different.
-For Cinemark, capturing the emerging trends and movie theater experiences of this age bucket is key to future success and longevity in the theater industry.

-The analysis leads us to conclude that the PODV market is hurting the movie theater industry, but the impacts on the Young Professional demographic isn’t near as dire as first believed.
-As will be outlined in the recommendations, there are some key strategic decisions Cinemark can make to encourage and attract Young Professionals to the theater on a consistent basis.

 Recommendations

 When it comes to movie viewing and attribute importance, Cinemark does not need to focus on anything in particular to attract the Young Professional market.
 Rather, what is important to most survey respondents is important to most Young Professionals and the movie title rises above all else.